 New partners, new horizons…

-The last few years have been pretty exciting with the help of both individual backers and institutional partners: work exhibited in the state capitol, a major museum residency & a little corporate sponsorship, training as a massage therapist and a lot of personal growth.
+The last few years have been pretty exciting with the help of both individual backers and institutional partners: work exhibited in the state capitol, a major museum residency & a little corporate sponsorship, and lots of personal growth.